jundalisay/sp/content/en/research/ranald/hands/chapter-16.md

 ---

-WHEN The Doctor Loo\s at Hands

-the doctor looks at hands,
-only what
-we laymen
-what does he see?
-Certainly not body having the behold, a moving part of the power to grasp objects, move them, make them, change them; nor does he see just an appendage through which we can express our- selves, supplementing our powers of speech by gesture.
-Underlying the doctor's professional glance at our hands is his knowledge of their structure and their functioning.
-First, he sees in the hand a part of the body whose development he can trace through Though there are large gaps in the doctor's knowledge which he has to bridge with guesswork and theory, he has a consistent explanation of the successive steps by which life in
+The doctor sees in the hand a part of the body whose development he can trace through Though there are large gaps in the doctor's knowledge which he has to bridge with guesswork and theory, he has a consistent explanation of the successive steps by which life in